When you’ve been together for years…but he hasn’t gotten down on one knee and put a ring on it.

 He’s worried he won’t be able to measure up

-The carrot size, the big wedding, the lavish lifestyle, the big dream house with a white picket fence, six kids, two dogs, three cats – all of it.
+The carrot size, the big wedding, the lavish lifestyle, the big dream house with a white picket fence, luxurious assets, six kids, two dogs, three cats – all of it.
 Some of you are laughing in your heads right now, or your chin dropped to the floor.
-One reader told me I “lost” them at this point.
+Many of you will probably X out the tab after this one.

-Reality check: marriage isn’t about how much your SO is willing to spend or how much debt he’s willing to carry in order to *keep* you.
-Your SO’s love isn’t measured by the carrot size, or how deep his pockets.
-Most guys shy away from explaining to you the difference between your worth, and what he can afford.
+Your partner’s love isn’t measured by the carrot size, or how deep his pockets are.
+Most guys shy away from explaining to you the difference between your worth and what he can afford.

 I’d say that’s fair.
 Just something to think about if you’re not on the same page financially or materialistically.